 Description:

-Edmund Fitzgerald, a remarkable tribute to one of the most iconic ships in maritime history.
-The SS Edmund Fitzgerald was a massive freighter that gained worldwide fame after tragically sinking during a storm on Lake Superior in 1975, claiming the lives of all 29 crew members.
-This model, measuring 42 inches in length, honors the strength, resilience, and enduring legacy of this legendary vessel.
+The Edmund Fitzgerald model is a remarkable tribute to one of the most iconic ships in maritime history.
+The SS Edmund Fitzgerald was a massive freighter that tragically sank during a storm on Lake Superior in 1975, claiming the lives of all 29 crew members.
+This Edmund Fitzgerald model ship honors the strength, resilience, and enduring legacy of this legendary vessel.

-Meticulously crafted with exceptional attention to detail, this model ship is constructed using high-quality materials to ensure durability and a stunning, realistic finish.
-Every element, from the massive hull to the towering superstructure, has been carefully reproduced to capture the true essence of the Edmund Fitzgerald.
-The ship’s striking red hue symbolizes its strength and dominance on the Great Lakes, while the intricate details showcase its maritime elegance.
+Meticulously handcrafted with exceptional attention to detail, this Edmund Fitzgerald ship model measures 42 inches in length and is built using high-quality materials for durability and a stunningly realistic finish.
+Every element—from the massive hull to the towering superstructure—has been carefully reproduced to capture the true essence of the ship.
+The bold red hull highlights its dominance on the Great Lakes, while the intricate details showcase its maritime elegance.

-Mounted on a hand-finished wood base, this model makes an impressive addition to any collection or display.
-Perfect for maritime enthusiasts, collectors, or anyone captivated by the history of the SS Edmund Fitzgerald, this model is an ideal gift for those who appreciate the artistry and legacy of one of the Great Lakes' most famous vessels.
+Mounted on a hand-finished wood base, this model Edmund Fitzgerald makes an impressive addition to any maritime collection or display.
+It is perfect for collectors, history enthusiasts, or anyone captivated by Great Lakes shipping history.
+Whether as a centerpiece or a meaningful gift, this Edmund Fitzgerald model for sale stands as a lasting tribute to one of the Great Lakes' most famous vessel.

 History:

-The SS Edmund Fitzgerald was launched on June 7, 1958, and quickly became the largest ship on North America’s Great Lakes.
-Known for its immense size and ability to carry record-breaking cargo loads, the vessel primarily transported iron ore from Duluth, Minnesota, to various ports including Detroit and Toledo.
-Throughout its 17-year service, the ship became a beloved symbol of strength and reliability on the lakes, often praised for its charismatic captain, who entertained the crew and passengers with music and commentary during their voyages.
+The SS Edmund Fitzgerald was launched on June 7, 1958, and quickly earned fame as the largest ship on North America’s Great Lakes at the time.
+Measuring 729 feet in length, the vessel was renowned for its immense size and record-breaking cargo capacity.
+Throughout its career, the Edmund Fitzgerald ship model of reliability was transporting iron ore from Duluth, Minnesota, to ports such as Detroit and Toledo.
+The ship became a beloved icon of the Great Lakes, often remembered for its charismatic captain who entertained passengers and crew with music and commentary during voyages.